Appdynamics/flutter-plugin/README.md

     path: /path/to/flutter-plugin
 ```

-Follow the additional steps to add the android and iOS agent to both platforms.
+Follow the additional steps below to add the AppDynamics agent to iOS and android platform.

 ### Android configuration